 This furnace is equipped with a 40 VA transformer to facilitate use with most cooling equipment.
 Consult the wiring diagram, located on the blower compartment door, for further details of 115 Volt and 24 Volt wiring.

-NOTE: For single stage cooling applications, a jumper must be located between Y1 and Y2 at the furnace control in order to achieve the desired single stage cooling airflow.
-Use of ramping profiles and dehumidification features requires a jumper between Y1 and O and Y1 and DEHUM, respectively.
+NOTE: For single stage cooling applications, a jumper may be located between Y1 and Y2 at the furnace control in order to achieve the desired single stage cooling airflow.
+Use of ramping profiles and dehumidification features requires a jumper between Y1 and O when the condensing unit is cooling only.

-NOTE: Thermostat "R" required if outdoor unit is equipped with a Comfort AlertTM module or if the outdoor unit is a part of the ComfortNetTM family of equipment AND is wired as a non-communicating system.
+NOTE: Thermostat "R" required if outdoor unit is equipped with a Comfort AlertTM module or if the outdoor unit is a part of the ComfortNetTM family of equipment AND is wired as a noncommunicating system.